Representations of quasiprojective groups, Flat connections and Transversely projective foliations: Irregular divisor

-for holomorphic bundle coordinates $z_i$, where $b_i,c_i$ are holomorphic functions of $f_i$.
-We can assume the functions $b_i,c_i$ vanishing at arbitrary high order along $\vert D\vert$.
-Recall from Section \ref{S:stokes} that the obstruction to make them just zero is given by the non triviality of Stokes matrices.
-On $V_i\cap V_j$ we get
+for holomorphic bundle coordinate $z_i$, where $\alpha_i,\beta_i,\gamma_i$ are holomorphic functions of $f_i$.
+We can assume the functions $\alpha_i,\beta_i,\gamma_i$ vanishing at arbitrary high order along $\vert D\vert$.
+Recall from Section \ref{S:stokes} that the obstruction to make them just zero is given by the non triviality of Stokes matrices. \end{remark}